 We weren’t the only ones thinking along these lines.
 Later that year, the Twitter account @fembatsignal – a feminist version of the distress signal first conjured up in the Batman comics – emerged as a way for women to alert feminists and allies to abuse.

-And in 2015, Zero Trollerance launched a super fun self-help guide for trolls (more on this here), encouraging women facing abuse on Twitter to tag them in tweets.
+And in 2015, Zero Trollerance launched a super fun self-help guide for trolls (more on this here link to this example in Humour), encouraging women facing abuse on Twitter to tag them in tweets.
 They would then swoop in to provide abusers with some hilarious and much-needed advice on how to ‘reform’ their behaviour.

 What’s more, once you tag a tweet or post asking for help, you’re not in control of what sort of assistance comes your way.